Marco13445/applify/README.md

 -- This project is currently under development.
-Feel free to explore the repository to see the ongoing progress. --
+Feel free to explore the repository to see the ongoing progress. -- -- Latest updates (as of 18.02.2026): (1) new search function and (2) first, but not final changes on design --

 Applify - Manage your job applications effortlessly